 “Is it legal to text someone without their permission?” – No.

 Before you start using SMS as an outreach channel, bear in mind that the GDPR compliance rules apply not only to email but to SMS as well.

 I’m sure you don’t want to put your business at risk and face legal problems.
-Receiving SMS is a highly personal approach to reach out to people.
+Receiving SMS is a highly personal approach to reaching out to people.
 Start with yourself.
 How would you feel being spammed via SMS by an unknown brand?
 I assume not very comfortable.
 SMS is certainly hard to ignore.
 The same goes for your prospects.